DeborahKurz/simple-goals-tracker-app/client/README.md

 CreateNewUser.js uses formik and yup to create a validated form where a user can enter a username and it is added to the database after checking the datatype and seeing if that username has already been taken.
 CreateNewUser makes a post request to http://127.0.0.1:5555/ in order to do this.

 #### GoalsView.js:
+GoalsView.js is the UI visible at the "/goals" route and displays all the goals and their associated tasks.
+Next to each task, the username that has been assigned to that task is visible, as well as a 'delete' button so a task can be removed if it is no longer needed or mis-spelled.
+It calls the child components AddGoal, AddTask, and DeleteGoalTask to allow you to create a new goals and tasks and to delete tasks.
+The hook, useNaviage, is used to redirect a user to the "/team" route if a username is clicked on.

 ##### AddGoal.js:
+AddGoal.js uses formik and yup to create a validated form where a user can enter a new goal.
+AddGoal makes a post request to http://localhost:5555/goals in order to do this.

 ##### AddTask.js:
+AddTask.js uses formik and yup to create a validated form where a user can enter a new task that is associated with the goal under which the "Add Task" form was submitted.
+AddTask makes a post request to http://localhost:5555/tasks and takes in the user input of the task, and the username responsible for completing the task.

 ##### DeleteGoalTask.js:
+DeleteGoalTask.js uses a DELETE request to http://localhost:5555/tasks/${taskId} to delete a task from a goal.

+#### TeamView.js:
+TeamView.js is the UI visible at the "/team" route and displays all the users and their associated tasks.
+Next to each task, the goal that has been assigned to that task is visible, as well as a 'complete' button so a task can be marked as 'done' once it has been completed.
+There is not an option to delete a task from this page, because tasks are associated with goals, and therefore a user should be aware of how deleting a task could effect the team (so tasks can only added and deleted in the Goals View).
+It calls the child component CompleteTask.
+The hook, useNaviage, is used to redirect a user to the "/goals" route if a goal is clicked on.

+##### CompleteTask.js
+CompleteTask uses a PATCH request to http://localhost:5555/tasks/${taskId} to update a task and rerenders the page using the function "handleCompletedTask" (which is located in App.js), to update the UI once a task has been marked completed (so that only tasks that need to be completed are shown).

 #### Server Folder:
 ##### instance folder / app.db: